-Recommendation 2.3 The entity should disclose the names of the directors considered by the board to be independent directors and the length of service of each director.
 Complies.
 John Farey, John Foley and Dr Cheng Fong Han are the independent directors.
-Dr Cheng Fong Han was appointed a director on 1 June 2017.
-The entity should disclose if a director has an interest, position, association or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendation (3 rd edition) but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion Recommendation 2.4 The independence of the directors and length of service of each director are set out in the Company's annual report.
+The independence of the directors and length of service of each director are set out in the Company's annual report.
 Details of any relevant interest, position, association or relationship impacting upon a director's independence are set out in the Company's annual report.
-A majority of the board of the entity should be independent directors.
+Complies The Company has four directors.
+Three of these directors are independent directors.
+Complies The Chairman is independent and is not the Managing Director.
+The Company does have a separate CEO/managing director.
+John Farey, John Foley and Dr Cheng Fong Han are the independent directors.
+The independence of the directors and length of service of each director are set out in the Company's annual report.
+Details of any relevant interest, position, association or relationship impacting upon a director's independence are set out in the Company's annual report.
+Complies The Company has four directors.
+Three of these directors are independent directors.
+Complies The Chairman is independent and is not the Managing Director.
+The Company does have a separate CEO/managing director. service of each director are set out in the Company's annual report.
+Details of any relevant interest, position, association or relationship impacting upon a director's independence are set out in the Company's annual report.
+Complies The Company has four directors.
+Three of these directors are independent directors.
+Complies The Chairman is independent and is not the Managing Director.
+The Company does have a separate CEO/managing director.
 The Company has four directors.
 Three of these directors are independent directors.
-Recommendation 2.5 The chair of the board of the entity should be an independent director and, in particular, should not be the same person as the CEO / Managing Director of the entity.
-Recommendation 2.6 Complies The Chairman is independent and is not the Managin Director.
-The Company does have a separate CEO.
-The entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
+Complies The Chairman is independent and is not the Managing Director.
+The Company does have a separate CEO/managing director.
 Does not yet comply.
+The Company has four directors.
+Three of these directors are independent directors.
+Complies The Chairman is independent and is not the Managing Director.
+The Company does have a separate CEO/managing director.
+Does not yet comply.
+Complies The Chairman is independent and is not the Managing Director.
+The Company does have a separate CEO/managing director.
+Does not yet comply.
+The Chairman is independent and is not the Managing Director.
+The Company does have a separate CEO/managing director.
+Does not yet comply.
 Currently the induction of new directors and plan for professional development is managed informally by the full Board.
-The Company intends to develop a formal program for inducting new directors and providing appropriate professional development opportunities consistent with the development of the Company.
-PRINCIPLE 3: ACT ETHICALLY AND RESPONSIBLY The decree process and company.
-Recommendation 3.1 The entity should establish a code of conduct for its directors, senior executives and employees and disclose the code or a summary of the code.
+The Company intends to develop a formal program for inducting new directors and providing appropriate professional development opportunities consistent with the development of the Company. with the development of the company.
 Complies.
 The Board has a Code of Conduct to guide compliance with legal, ethical and other obligations to legitimate stakeholders and the responsibility and accountability required of the Group's personnel for reporting and investigating unethical practices or circumstances where there are beaches of the Code.
 The Code of Conduct is available on the Company's website.